-In order to warrant independency, the Actuarial Function has a direct functional reporting line to the Board of Directors, to which it has independent and direct access, being permanently invited in the Audit & Risk Committee.
+In order to warrant independency, the Actuarial Function has a direct functional reporting line to the Board of Directors, to which it has independent and direct access.
 Therefore, the Actuarial Function can provide independent opinions directly to the Board.

 The diagram below illustrates the reporting lines in place within Athora Belgium since August 2020 for the Actuarial Function Holder, together with the other Second Line of Defence Functions: